 UPDATE: Don’t stress too much if you can’t get into plenty of group boards.
 The new Pinterest algorithm place more emphasis on personal boards.
 Make sure you have a good bunch of well keyworded personal boards and pin often to them.

 There is a new Board Finder in town called Pinsprout.
-It makes a brezee to find new group boards to join.
-Is updated and well maintained.
+It makes a breeze to find new group boards to join.
+It is updated and well maintained.
 In my opinion a much better option than Pingroupie.

-# Avoid groups that aren’t monitored.
-I see a lot of spam in those groups and is my belief they will drag your account down because of their non-existent engagement.
+Avoid groups that aren’t monitored.
+I see a lot of spam in those groups and it is my belief they will drag your account down because of their non-existent engagement.

-# Groups where everyone can invite are also a no-no for me.
-I find all kind of spammers on those groups.
+Groups, where everyone can invite, are also a no-no for me.
+I find all kinds of spammers in those groups.

-If you are a beginner or are lunching a new blog/site make sure it has at least 10 to 20 posts before you start sending Pinterest traffic to it.
+If you are a beginner or are launching a new blog/site make sure it has a few posts before you start sending Pinterest traffic to it.